 Carex secta

 Carex secta, commonly known as pūrei or makura, is one of New Zealand's most distinctive sedges.
 Its most remarkable feature is the elevated "trunk" formed by densely packed, fibrous old leaf bases and roots, which can raise the growing crown up to a meter above ground level.
-These natural pedestals, sometimes called "towers" or "islands," are a characteristic sight in wetlands and along waterways throughout New Zealand.
+These natural pedestals, sometimes called "towers" or "islands," are a characteristic sight in wetlands and along waterways throughout New Zealand. native trees

 This hardy plant plays a crucial role in wetland ecosystems and has significant cultural importance to Māori, who traditionally used it for various practical and medicinal purposes.
 Its architectural form and adaptability make it increasingly popular in modern landscape design and ecological restoration projects.

-Image credit: Carex secta on Wikipedia
+Image credit: Carex Secta (Carex secta).
+Wikipedia

 ---|---|